PAUL H. GEITHNER

-MEET: PAUL H. GEITHNER, JAMES WEBB SPACE TELESCOPE DEPUTY PROJECT MANAGER - TECHNICAL
+DEPUTY PROJECT MANAGER - TECHNICAL

-Geithner's involvement with JWST began in 1997 after the second HST servicing mission when he became the program's Mission Systems Engineer.
-He later served as the JWST Instrument Systems Manager and in 2002 went to NASA Headquarters in Washington, D.C. as the mission's Program Executive before returning to Goddard in November of 2006 as the Webb's observatory manager.
+Geithner's involvement with Webb began in 1997 after the second HST servicing mission, when he became the Webb program's mission systems engineer.
+He later served as Webb's instrument systems manager and in 2002 joined NASA Headquarters in Washington, D.C., as the mission's program executive before returning to Goddard in November of 2006 as the Webb's observatory manager.
 He entered his current position on the Webb management team in 2011, focusing on technical oversight, resolution of technical issues, and verification.

 Geithner's other professional work experience includes military service and private sector employment in consumer credit and in fiber optic communications.
-Paul has been keenly interested in science, engineering and space exploration throughout his life and he is an enthusiastic participant in public outreach.
+Paul has been keenly interested in science, engineering, and space exploration throughout his life, and he is an enthusiastic participant in public outreach.